vivian-ma97/ABC-Stacking-for-Subglacial-Lakes/README.md

 5. Save the trained model as abc_stacking_model.pkl.

 📧 Contact
 For questions or suggestions, please contact: qianma@tongji.edu.cn without any hesitation.
+If you encounter any issues while using the code, feel free to open an issue.
+I’m also available to provide remote assistance to help you get the code running successfully.

 📄 License and Usage Notice
 This project is released under the MIT License; however, it is currently under peer review.